UPDATE: 2021-05-06 Tape deck now also controlled via a Psion Series 3a 😀

 One of the small benefits of spending more time at home during the COVID-19 pandemic was having the opportunity to really appreciate music at home, to properly take some time out and listen to a whole album, uninterrupted.
-Especially analogue stuff – pop a tape in the tape deck or slap a record on the platter…
+Especially analogue stuff – pop a tape in the tape deck or drop a record on the platter…

 Pre-COVID my job had me travelling a lot and most of my music consumption had been whilst on the move – Spotify in the car or on the train or possibly listening to downloaded playlists/albums through noise cancelling headphones on a plane…

 Like many people over a certain age I had a few old Hi-Fi separates stashed away in the loft or cellar, things like “music centres”, record decks, cassette decks etc. Back in the 1990s I had a “proper” Hi-Fi separates system comprising Linn turntable, Creek amp and Technics cassette deck and have never been able to part with it so it sits most of the time in storage, coming out occasionally to impress the kids with tales of what life was like before the internet.
 (And also to bore them rigid with the “when Dad played bass in a band at school” tape.
 Yay for “Aquainted with the Nite“[sic]!)

 Around October 2020 I got the cassette deck out again and this time it was a little ill.
 Common with all decks of this range & era a small plastic motor drive wheel becomes brittle & cracks with age but thanks to a quick visit to tapeheads.net I managed to diagnose & fix the problem.
 Another issue these Technics decks suffer with is tarnishing/oxidation of the contacts behind the front panel push-buttons used for all the main functions (STOP/PLAY/FF Dolby off/on etc.) and mine was displaying some intermittent symptoms – i.e. press the “FF” button but the deck actually goes into “PLAY”.

 Luckily I found a service manual on the internet for the deck and the push-button front panel part of the schematic can be seen below: